-The Strategic Leadership Programme has been completely redesigned specifically for online delivery.
-The programme will appeal to those with a portfolio which reaches across the institution and who want to exercise their strategic vision to make a meaningful impact in shaping the future direction of the higher education sector through influence and engagement.
+The Strategic Leadership Programme will appeal to those with a portfolio which reaches across the institution and who want to exercise their strategic vision to make a meaningful impact in shaping the future direction of the higher education sector through influence and engagement.

 Aims and outcomes

-The programme comprises a blend of theoretical inputs, provocations, speakers, practical exercises, observations and discussions and will take a 'systems thinking' approach to considering strategic leadership.
+The programme comprises a blend of theoretical inputs, provocations, speakers, practical exercises, observations, and discussions.
+It will take a 'systems thinking' approach to considering strategic leadership.

 The primary aims of the programme are to:

 - Build confidence in the power of leadership to change organisations